ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 # KNN
 ## Introduction

-[Nearest Neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search) (NN) is an optimization task that consists in finding the closest point (or set of points) in a given dataset to a given query point.
+[Nearest Neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search) (NN) is an optimization task that consists of finding the closest point in a given dataset to a given query point.
 Closeness can be defined in terms of distance or similarity metrics.
-A generalization of the NN problem is the k-NN problem, where it's required to find the k nearest points to the query point.
-This can be useful in various applications such as image classification, recommendation systems, and more. https://en.wikipedia.org/wiki/Nearest_neighbor_search
+A generalization of the NN problem is the [k-NN problem](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm), where it's required to find the `k` nearest points to the query point.
+This can be useful in various applications such as image classification, recommendation systems, etc. https://en.wikipedia.org/wiki/Nearest_neighbor_search

 The solution of the problem is divided into two major subclasses of methods: exact and approximate.
 In this document, we will talk about the exact brute force method.